 In addition to collections and special offerings, St. John’s is committed to doing hands on ministry with our brothers and sisters in need.
 Here are a couple of examples.

 Laundry Love is a nationwide ministry that seeks to give individuals or families the option of redirecting funds from laundry expenses toward food, medical, gas, or transportation costs, as well as school supplies and other basic, everyday necessities.
-Members of our congregation in Trigg County host free laundry nights at the local laundromat as a part of this ministry on the fourth Tuesday of each month.
+Members of our congregation host Laundry Love monthly events in Trigg County (fourth Tuesday) and Murray (fourth Monday) to provide free laundry nights at a local laundromat.

 “I was wondering how I was going to be able to afford doing my laundry and then this started!
 See, God takes care of me.”